-This theme involves the application of fundamental science and computer clusters as well as codes to simulate the structural (geometry, hardness/strength), electronic (band gaps, transport, magnetic) as well as the optical properties of bulk materials, 2D as well as nano-materials, be they organic or inorganic, using ab initio or empirical approaches.
+This theme involves the application of computer clusters and codes to simulate the structural (geometry, hardness/strength), electronic (band gaps, transport, magnetic) as well as the optical properties of bulk materials, 2D and nano-materials, be they organic or inorganic, using ab initio or suitable empirical approaches.

-Employing these codes to investigate materials of interest provides information in basic (Biology, Chemistry, Mathematics and Physics) and applied (chemical, electrical and mechanical) sciences enables users to undertake research in current as well as emerging areas in their field of interest.
+Employing these codes to investigate materials of interest provides information in fundamental (Chemistry, and Physics) and applied (chemical, electrical and mechanical engineering, among others) sciences that enables users to undertake research in current as well as emerging areas in their field of interest.
 Decreasing costs and increased computing power has now enabled simulations of systems of a few hundred atoms edging closer to the physical reality.
-New codes currently enable simulations to take a predictive rather than complementary role, which is important in guiding experimental work, minimizing the trial and error that have characterized past research as well as the cost of production of new materials, The focus here is the development of knowledge and skills in the area of materials research for energy conversion and related aspects.
+New codes currently enable simulations to take a predictive rather than complementary role, which is important in guiding experimental work and indeed production of new materials, minimizing trial and error that have characterized past research.
+This theme targets the development of knowledge and skills in the areas of materials for energy conversion and related areas.

-Those intending to employ both computational modeling as well as experimental approaches by seeking appropriate collaborations should provide the necessary detail and may have an added advantage.
+Those intending to employ both experimental as well as computational modeling approaches by seeking appropriate collaborations should provide the necessary detail and may have an added advantage.